-The application period for Phase 32 (2014) New Hanover County Emergency Food and Shelter funds is currently CLOSED.
+The application period for Phase 32 (2014) New Hanover County Emergency Food and Shelter funds is currently OPEN.

 To access the application and instructions, CLICK HERE.